 Meaning

-The message behind “The defendant wants to hide the truth because he’s generally guilty.
-The defense attorney’s job is to make sure the jury does not arrive at that truth.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+In the quote “The defendant wants to hide the truth because he’s generally guilty.
+The defense attorney’s job is to make sure the jury does not arrive at that truth.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme